 Amidst this formalism-laden discussion of fractional kinetics, it is natural to ask for some physical insight into what, exactly, is a 'flight' or 'sticky walk'.
-A classic experiment by Solomon, Weeks and Swinney (SWS)[171] is helpful here.
+A classic experiment by Solomon, Weeks and Swinney (SWS) [171] is helpful here.
 SWS studied test particle dynamics in a rotating laminar flow with a slowly evolving vortex array.
 The upshot was the observation of strongly superdiffusive behavior, as described in their paper.
 The vortex array and, most importantly, several realizations of the time evolution of angle $\theta$ are shown in Fig. 58[(1),(2)].
 The displacement variance scaled as $\langle \delta s^2 \rangle \sim t^{1.6}$ , which is super-diffusive.
 Figure 58(2) shows that this anomalous exponent and scaling results from periods of prolonged sticking of test particles (inactive transport) while orbiting a particular vortex, interspersed by long steps of 'flights' (active transport) between vortices.
 Flights are analogous to large avalanches, while sticking is analogous to quiet periods, as encountered in simulations.
 Of course, the step PDF is distorted by sticking and flights, and is strongly non-Gaussian.

-CTRW and FK methods have been applied to confinement-related problems[21, 172].
+CTRW and FK methods have been applied to confinement-related problems [21,172].
 Usually, the approach is to compare transport data from simulation to FK predictions made using properties of the fluctuation field or step PDF from that simulation.
-The question of self-consistency - or more precisely, the physics of feedback of the anomalous scaling events on the dynamics - is as yet poorly understood.
-In particular, the effect of a self-consistent, spatially varying strength field S = S(x') has not been addressed.
+The question of self-consistency - or more precisely, the physics of feedback of the anomalous scaling events on the dynamics is as yet poorly understood.
+In particular, the effect of a self-consistent, spatially varying strength field S = S(x')has not been addressed.
 Some effort to integrate a model of dynamics with one for anomalous kinetics remains a high priority for research on mesoscopic transport events.

-FIG. 58: Vortex array and azimuthal displacement $\theta$ .
-(Reproduced with permission from Ref.[171].
-Copyright 1993 by the American Physical Society.)
+Fig. 61.
+(Color online) Detail of shear flow-mean profiletransport interplay next to a staircase step [a corrugation].
+(Reproduced with permission from Ref.
+[179].
+Copyright 2015 by the American Physical Society.)

-B. Quasi-stationary patterns: The $E \times B$ Staircase
+2. Quasi-stationary patterns: The $\mathbf{E}\times\mathbf{B}$ Staircase

-1. Introduction
+A. Introduction

-Mesoscopic transport events, such as avalanches or spreading), necessarily also turbulence pulses (i.e. drive inhomogeneous mixing and transport of potential vorticity[173-175](PV).
+Mesoscopic transport events, such as avalanches or turbulence pulses (i.e. spreading), necessarily also drive inhomogeneous mixing and transport of potential vorticity [173-175](PV).
 Potential vorticity may be thought of as effective total charge density for drift wave and QG systems, and so includes a polarization charge contribution.
-Thus, transport events are strongly coupled to zonal modes[3, 176].
+Thus, transport events are strongly coupled to zonal modes [3,176].
 Zonal flows are a key element in drift wave turbulence, as they are modes of minimal inertia and damping, and produce no transport (n = 0).
 Thus, zonal modes are a significant energy repository and also a pathway to (very low frequency) dissipation in drift wave turbulence.
 Avalanches, turbulence pulses and zonal flows are nonlinearly excited mesoscopic structures that co-exist.
 Zonal flows are more familiar, since they are low frequency and quasi-coherent.
 Transport events (TE) and zonal flows (ZF) naturally drive and regulate each other.
-As shown in Fig. 59, TEs drive zonal flows by producing vorticity fluxes and Reynolds forces[177] and so, PV mixing.
+As shown in Fig. 59, TEs drive zonal flows by producing vorticity fluxes and Reynolds forces [177] and so, PV mixing.
 But, ZF shears regulate TEs and absorb energy.
 One is thus strongly motivated to ask: just how these two competing secondary structures coexist, and what types of system states result?